Early Life

 Philanthropy

-Alan Miller is also involved in philanthropy.
-The Patriot Support Program provides behavioral healthcare for active-duty military, veterans, and their families.
+Miller is actively involved in philanthropic efforts.
+The UHS Patriot Support Program serves active-duty military and veterans annually.